 It’s important to keep in mind that grout joints will also wear out over time unless it is epoxy grout.
 Grout also requires a surface sealant to remain intact for years, whereas caulk, as a type of sealant itself, does not need to be sealed.

 Once every five years is a good guideline for most property owners, though it depends on the type you used and the actual humidity level it is exposed to on a daily basis.
 While bathrooms and kitchens have the highest humidity levels, Texas itself also has high humidity throughout the year.
-To better maintain the quality of your joint sealants, we recommend running a dehumidifier on certain days and wiping down your shower, bathtub, backsplashes and countertops with a microfiber towel to keep those surfaces drier.
+To better maintain the quality of your joint sealants, we recommend running a dehumidifier on certain days and wiping down your shower, bathtub, backsplashes, and countertops with a microfiber towel to keep those surfaces drier.

 Before you can apply a fresh new bead, it’s important to remove the old, discolored joint sealant first using a utility knife.
-It may be difficult scraping off all of it without damaging your materials, so it’s OK to remove whatever you can.
+It may be difficult to scrape off all of it without damaging your materials, so it’s OK to remove whatever you can.
 But we don’t recommend applying a new bead on top of the old caulk because it won’t provide you with a proper seal.
 Any existing damage has to be removed for an optimal new protective layer.

-While applying a new bead is to restore the protection against water damage, it’s crucial that your Dallas caulking service specialist inspects underneath the surface first to rule out any other issues.
+While applying a new bead to restore the protection against water damage, it’s crucial that your Dallas caulking service specialist inspects underneath the surface first to rule out any other issues.

 There is a fair bit of preparation involved before you move on to the application process.
 Once the old bead has been removed, the area should be cleaned and dry; otherwise, no matter which product type you choose, it won’t adhere properly.